Well-being is relational.

 What does it mean to tend to human beings well?

 Everything we develop at the Center for Integrative Relational Health is organized within a unifying body of knowledge: the Integrative Relational Health framework.
-Resting on three foundational dimensions - Becoming, Being, and Belonging - the IRH framework describes what genuine relational practice requires of every practitioner, designer, and system, simultaneously and without end.
+Resting on three foundational dimensions - Being, Becoming, and Belonging - the IRH framework describes what genuine relational practice requires of every practitioner, designer, and system, simultaneously and without end.

 These three dimensions find their expression in three distinct frameworks, each addressing a different scale of the same fundamental question: what does it mean to tend to human beings well?

-The encounters of care.
+• The encounters of care.
 How practitioners across care-centered professions show up in the living relational fields they inhabit with the people they serve.

 Integrative Relational Practice moves beyond the expert-delivery model toward a different understanding of what helping requires: not the application of technique to human problems, but the ongoing development of the practitioner as a whole human being whose quality of presence, not just whose skill, determines what becomes possible in every encounter.